What to Expect

 Is a Naturopathic Doctor the same as a Homeopath?

 No. Homeopaths practice solely homeopathy, whereas NDs are trained in clinical medicine, nutrition, acupuncture, etc. in addition to homeopathy.
-Although many NDs incorporate homeopathic medicine into their treatments, please note, Michelle does not use a lot of homeopathy in her practice.
+Many NDs incorporate homeopathic medicine into their treatments.

 Do I need a referral to see a Naturopathic Doctor?